 After walking around with armloads of pillows and shams and duvets oh my, we started playing with multiple color palettes.
 One was the green headboard paired with plum mohair pillows and plum and gold patterned pillow, the other was a funky deep teal (yes, those are Kelly Wearstler Graffito pillows) and velvet gray.
 This was bold and way out of my normal neutral decor wheelhouse, but hey, let’s have fun, right?
 I wound up filling my entire car and still managed to stay under budget.
 Plankroad is the home decor outlet shop for Eastern Accents.
 It’s filled floor to ceiling with discontinued textiles, decor from photoshoots, and pillows prototypes that may have been redesigned with different trim.
 The headboard I purchased was from a recent shoot.

 My TikTok audience was given a few options for paint…cuz losing complete control was not an option.
 Deep teal walls, salmon pink, or a safe mushroom greige.
 Salmon and teal were neck and neck, but ultimately salmon won the race.
 Finding the perfect shade took a bit of time.
 Too pink, and it’ll turn bubblegum barbie.
 Millennial pink was a hard no. That trend has said goodbye.
 I wanted to push towards coral and rust undertones.
 After seeing Chippendale Rosetone by Benjamin Moore, I was sold.
 It has almost a terra cotta look (definitely darker once it dries) and has a chameleon effect in a different light.
-Here’s a peek at the PURA mattress that started it all.
-We really like the extra pillowtop.
-It’s luxurious to sleep in.
+Here’s a peek at the new mattress that started it all.
+The extra pillowtop makes it luxurious to sleep in.

 I’m busting at the seams to show you the paint…CHECK OUT THESE PINK WALLS!
 Part of me wants to paint the ceiling as well.

-Before I cliff hang you on this easy guest bedroom makeover, I’ve gotta share the art I found at Warehouse 55.
+Before I cliffhang you on this refresh, I’ve gotta share the art I found at Warehouse 55 (another one of my Chicago vintage haunts).
 Marianne was hanging curtains in her new flea parlor booth and needed a helping hand…you should totally check the place out if you live in the Chicagoland area.
-So many vintage treasures to be found.
+So much vintage decor goodness to be found.
 The vendor next to the flea parlor had this incredible vintage portrait of a woman and the color palette matched the space perfectly!
 Pops of every earthy color I could have imagined.
-While holding my hands over my head hanging curtains, I kept sneaking peeks at her.
+While holding my hands over my head, hanging cheap curtains, I kept sneaking peeks at her.
 Can we just take a moment for this beauty?